 The front (left) and back (right) of my postcard format

-Before heading out for Los Angeles, I joined just about every silent movie or Ziegfeld-related Facebook group and began announcing my book there.
+I joined just about every silent movie or Ziegfeld-related Facebook group and began announcing my book there.
 Olive Thomas is very popular among silent movie fans, so word spread fast.
 I was getting oodles of likes and shares immediately.

 I’m friends with several folks who are tour guides in L.A.
 (Note: I simply took their tours, cultivated those friendships, and retweet their content often).
 They shared my book with their fans as well.
 Those helped IMMENSELY because they have movie-loving followers from all over the world!